-Useful for new moms and babies to achieve a deep latch.
+Useful for you and your baby to achieve a deep latch.
 Hold your baby along the opposite arm from the breast you are using.
-Support your baby's head with the palm of your hand at the base of his/her neck.
+Support your baby's head with the palm of your hand at the base of their neck.

-Football / clutch hold
+Football/clutch hold

-Useful for mothers who had a C-section, mothers with large breasts, flat or inverted nipples, or a strong let-down reflex.
+Useful if you had a C-section, have larger breasts, flat or inverted nipples, or a strong letdown reflex.
 This hold allows you to better see and control your baby's head.
-Tuck your baby around the side of your body, with his/her head at the level of your nipple.
+Tuck your baby around the side of your body, with their head at the level of your nipple.